nebulastream/nebulastream/docs/design/20240710_dependency-management.md

 ## Clang and LLVM

 In its current state, we require the clang binary to compile NebulaStream queries and the C++-Backend; on the other side, we require LLVM and MLIR for the MLIR backend.
 We could investigate to lift the strict requirement of a fixed C++ clang compiler and thus drop the Clang dependency.
-LLVM and MLIR are supported within vcpkg and can thus be built like any other dependency.
+LLVM and MLIR are supported within VCPKG and can thus be built like any other dependency.
 The development docker image still contains the well-working clang compiler version.

 # Prototype

 The [NebuLI](https://github.com/ls-1801/NebuLI) project uses the approach.
-Using a local vcpkg repository requires the user to specify it as a CMake configuration parameter.
+Using a local VCPKG repository requires the user to specify it as a CMake configuration parameter.

-> cmake -DCMAKE_TOOLCHAIN_FILE=/PATH/TO/vcpkg/scripts/buildsystems/vcpkg.cmake
+> cmake -DCMAKE_TOOLCHAIN_FILE=/PATH/TO/VCPKG/scripts/buildsystems/vcpkg.cmake

-If no local vcpkg toolchain file was specified, the CMake system creates a new vcpkg registry and starts a fresh dependency build.
+If no local VCPKG toolchain file was specified, the CMake system creates a new VCPKG registry and starts a fresh dependency build.

-Lastly, a docker image at `Lukas/nebula stream:alpine` contains a set of prebuilt dependencies and the required build tools.
+Lastly, a docker image at `luukas/nebula stream:alpine` contains a set of prebuilt dependencies and the required build tools.

 > docker pull docker pull luukas/nebulastream:alpine

 A new docker-based toolchain needs to be created in CLion.
-A CMake build inside the docker container will pick up the destination of the pre-installed vcpkg-registry based on the `VCPKG_ROOT` environment variable, so no further CMake configuration parameters are required.
+A CMake build inside the docker container will pick up the destination of the pre-installed VCPKG-registry based on the `VCPKG_ROOT` environment variable, so no further CMake configuration parameters are required.

 # Open Questions

 ## Missing libraries dependencies

-The `vcpkg` registry can be extended, offering templates for the most common software distribution methods.
-Arguably, using `FetchContent` in the NebulaStream CMake configuration would be simpler, but allowing the vcpkg.json to be local in the NebulaStream repository removes some of the impedance previously encountered when managing two external dependencies.
+The `VCPKG` registry can be extended, offering templates for the most common software distribution methods.
+Arguably, using `FetchContent` in the NebulaStream CMake configuration would be simpler, but allowing the VCPKG.json to be local in the NebulaStream repository removes some of the impedance previously encountered when managing two external dependencies.

 ## Binary Caching

-In the current iteration, the initial vcpkg would require the vcpkg dependencies to be built locally (for each toolchain), this is a significant time investment we impose on any new developer.
-To prevent this we could host a binary cache for dependencies: [vcpkg-cache-http](https://github.com/lesomnus/vcpkg-cache-http), but this would only be available internally to DIMA.
+In the current iteration, the initial VCPKG would require the VCPKG dependencies to be built locally (for each toolchain), this is a significant time investment we impose on any new developer.
+To prevent this we could host a binary cache for dependencies: [VCPKG-cache-http](https://github.com/lesomnus/VCPKG-cache-http), but this would only be available internally to DIMA.

-An alternative would be integrating a prepopulated vcpkg registry into our docker development image.
+An alternative would be integrating a prepopulated VCPKG registry into our docker development image.
 When we distribute the development docker image to use in `CLion,` the developer needs to specify the CMAKE_TOOLCHAIN_FILE, which resides internally in the docker container.
 The docker development image needs to be rebuilt whenever we detect changes to the dependencies.